 I started working for Krannert Center in December 2007.
 I am an account technician in the Business Office.
 I grew up in Tuscola and now live in Gifford.
 I am married and have three beautiful daughters.
 I enjoy just hanging out and spending time with family and friends.

 Adriane Binky Donley is the properties director at Krannert Center as well as the chair of the Properties Design and Management Program for the Department of Theatre.
-Originally from Florida, Binky was most recently an assistant professor at Ithaca College heading the areas of props and scenic art.
+Originally from Florida, Binky was previously an assistant professor at Ithaca College heading the areas of props and scenic art.
 She has also worked as a prop master at the Actors Theatre of Louisville's Humana Festival and the University of Virginia.
 As a prop artisan, she has had the privilege to work at the Actors Theatre of Louisville, Alley Theatre, Hangar Theatre, Seaside Music Theatre, and Virginia Shakespeare Festival, among other venues.
-She has a BA from the University of South Florida and an MFA from North Carolina School of the Arts.
-This is her fourth year as a member of the Krannert Center family.
+She has a BA from the University of South Florida and an MFA from the North Carolina School of the Arts.
+This is her seventh year as a member of the Krannert Center family.

 Born and raised in France, Nicole Faurant moved to the United States some 20 years ago and received an MFA in costume design from the University of Georgia at Athens.
 In France, she designed costumes for children’s movies, musicals, and plays.
 In the United States, she designed costumes for venues in Georgia, North Carolina, and Illinois.
 She also designed textiles for a French company based in Georgia.
 Her textile designs have been featured in leading trade magazines.
 She is currently the costume rental manager at Krannert Center and a clinical assistant professor of costume design for the Department of Theatre at the U of I.